iBDFrankfurt/APProVe/minimal-local-setup/README.md

 * Multi-core processor (e.g. Intel i5)
 * 500 MB hard disk space

+## What it does
+Creating a basic deployment with needed services (user and manual is optional, but for the sake of not printing to many errors i added them).
+It will also create a Realm ``test`` in Keycloak and add the Keycloak SPI automatically.

 ## Instructions
 Clone this folder.
 Your folder should consist of